SCTN: Sparse Convolution-Transformer Network for Scene Flow Estimation: Methodology

 \textbf{Supervised loss.} We define in \Equation{suploss} our supervised loss $E^s$ that minimize the $\mathit{L}_1$-norm difference between the estimated flow and the ground truth flow for the non-occluded points. $\mathbf{u}^*_i$ and $\mathbf{u}_i $ are respectively the ground-truth and predicted motion flow for the point $p_i \in \Pc$ and $m_i$ is a binary indicator for the non-occlusion of this point, \ie $m_i=0$ if $p_i$ is occluded, otherwise $m_i=1$.

 \textbf{Feature-aware Spatial Consistency (FSC) loss.} Given a local region, points from the same object usually has consistent motions, resulting in similar flows.
 To model such phenomena, we propose a consistency loss that ensures points within an object/local object part to have similar predicted flows.
 Yet, object annotations are not necessarily available.
 Instead, we propose to control flow consistency according to feature similarity.
 That is, given a local region, if two points are of larger feature similarity, they are of the higher probability that belongs to the same object.
+In particular, given a point $p_i$ with predicted flow $\mathbf{u}_i$ and its local neighborhood $\mathcal{N}(p_i)$, we enforce the flow $\mathbf{u}_j$ of $p_j \in \mathcal{N}(p_i)$ to be similar to $\mathbf{u}_i$, if the feature $\mathbf{F}_i$ of $p_j$ is similar to $\mathbf{F}_j$ of $p_j$.
+Formally, we define the FSC loss as follows: